shark-S/websocket-samles/README.md

 For more information checkout [nodejs Websocket library](https://github.com/websockets/ws)

 Third multiroom-server.js is based on socket.io. socket.io is a websocket API.
 This example shows how to create multiple rooms that can be used in chat.
 You can see all process  in console how it works.
 For more information see https://bitbucket.org/shark_S/webrtc-codelab

+Check Also [Screen Share App](https://github.com/shark-S/Share_your_screen) made with nodejs , websockets and WebRTC.